forrestchu/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-traffic-testplan-using-trex.md

 root         955     905 99 Oct15 ?
 20:43:32 ./_t-rex-64 -i --stl
 ```

-#### trex agent
+#### TRex agent

-When integrating the trex api into pytest test cases, we encountered a scapy library conflicting issue, as shown in the figure below.
+When integrating the TRex api into pytest test cases, we encountered a scapy library conflicting issue, as shown in the figure below.

 The standard scapy library in sonic-mgmt conflicts with the customized version of the scapy library that comes with TRex, We cannot load both in a same process.

-To resolve this issue, we introduced trex_agent. trex_agent is a standalone process which communicates directly with trex to implement traffic generation and return statistical results.
+To resolve this issue, we introduced trex_agent. trex_agent is a standalone process which communicates directly with TRex to implement traffic generation and return statistical results.
 Pytest cases connect to trex_agent via a socket, send requests to it and wait for the result.

 <figure align=center>
     <img src="images/srv6_7node_trex_agent.png" >